rakeshmane/jsHELL/README.md

-**TL;DR; : This tool allows you to execute javascript in mobile browser from terminal.
+**TL;DR; : This tool allows you to execute javascript in browsers from terminal.
 Can be useful when testing mobile browsers for logical bugs.**

 **jsHELL?**